User Guide

 Overview

 Topics are the main elements on nlite.
-To start investigating a controversial topic, click New Topic in the navigation bar.
+To start investigating a controversial question, click New Topic in the navigation bar.
 See below for more details.

 Creation